ptrscll/ptrscll/README.md

 About Me
 --------

 Hi, I’m Peter Scully!
-I am a rising junior at Tufts University double majoring in computer science and geological sciences and minoring in computational chemistry.
-I’m interested in finding ways to apply computer science to other fields of science, particularly earth science.
-I have experience with C++, Java, Python, and Javascript.
+I am a junior at Tufts University double majoring in computer science and geological sciences and minoring in computational chemistry.
+I’m interested in finding ways to apply computer science to other fields of science, particularly earth and climate science.
+I have experience with Python, C++, C, Java, and Javascript.
 I also have experience with pair programming and Linux, Jupyter Notebook, VSCode, and LaTeX.
 I have some limited experience working with HTML, CSS, and QGIS.

 My email is ptrscll@gmail.com.
 Feel free to contact me if you have any questions or would like to learn more about the projects I have worked on.